gantners/FCND-Estimation-CPP/README.md

 ## Step 2 Attitude Estimation

-Task was to improve attitude errors.
+The task was to improve attitude errors.
 Sensor for this time was IMU only.
 Noise levels have been set down to 0.

 It was required to implement a better rate gyro attitude integration scheme in `QuadEstimatorEKF.cpp` at function `UpdateFromIMU()` to reduce the errors in the euler angles (attitude).